Small Things to Do to Leave Your Comfort Zone & Build Confidence

 This is half living.
 And there is no growth in this space.

 So, I set out to remedy the problem.
 I worked to step out of my comfort zone again in small, tangible ways.
-They were not grand, spectacular gestures.
-And I did not have to break any CDC guidelines to do it.
+They were not grand gestures.
 But they certainly made a huge impact in my day.

 Remember, it’s the small step forward that you take even when it’s hard.
 That’s what matters.